Service Trust¶

 dangerous_writes = true

 Result: reading web content taints the agent.
-Any subsequent write to a public sink or dangerous service requires approval.
+Any later write to a public sink or dangerous service requires approval.

 Corporate Slack (sensitive + untrusted)¶